The South Florida DX

 interest in amateur radio DX

-communication, serve the public interest where possible, and
+communication, serve the public interest, and

 promote high standards in amateur radio operation.
 The club meets

-bi-monthly utilizing the facilities of the Florida Medical
+bi-monthly at the Florida Medical

-We are an American Radio Relay League affiliated club in the Southern Florida Section.
+We are an American Radio Relay League affiliated club in

 Consideration for membership may be submitted to the